 Marching and Waltzing

 A light music programme which ran (albeit intermittently) for over 40 years.
-Starting during the war, initially as a record programme, it soon graduated to using studio music using a military or brass band to play the marches and a light orchestra to play the waltzes.
-For many years the resident orchestra was The Raeburn Orchestra conducted by Wynford Reynolds.
+It started during the war, initially as a record programme, but by the late forties it was using studio music played by a military or brass band (for the marches) and a light orchestra to play the waltzes.
+For many years the semi-resident orchestra was The Raeburn Orchestra conducted by Wynford Reynolds, although other orchestras such as those of Richard Crean, Reg Pursglove, Harold Collins, and Hugh James were also participating by the mid-fifties.
+After the death of Wynford Reynolds in January 1959, Anton and his orchestra took over for a while, but once again, other orchestras participated occasionally.

-For the final series in 1984, the BBC introduced the idea of having the band and orchestra switch roles for two pieces in each programme.
-This resulted in the writer's waltz 'Souvenir de Montmartre' being played by the Band of the Royal Artillery (Woolwich) in one of the last programmes !
+For the final series (1983/ 1984) the BBC introduced the idea of having the band and orchestra switch roles for two pieces in each programme.
+This resulted in the writer's waltz 'Souvenir de Montmartre' being played by the Band of the Royal Artillery (Woolwich) in this final series!
 Maybe that was the final straw!

 MARCHING AND WALTZING at 11a.m.
 Home Service on 24th.
 August 1959